google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 For TLS
 1.3, the information is encoded as an extension in the `status_request` extension data; see Section 4.4.2.1 of [RFC8446].
-For TLS 1.2 ([RFC5246]), the information is encoded as an extension in the `CertificateStatus` message; see Section 8 of [RFC6066].
+For TLS 1.2 ([RFC5246]), the information is encoded in the `CertificateStatus` message; see Section 8 of [RFC6066].
 Using stapling also allows SCTs and inclusion proofs to be updated on the fly.